 - Information and answers on aging and independence: We produce fact sheets, brochures and other literature that describe our programs and services, share our clients’ stories, and call people to action.
 Call or visit us online for a list of available materials and then let us know what you need for your event or organization.

-COA’s speakers bureau is a free service.
+COA’s outreach bureau is a free service.
 However, it takes considerable time and resources to prepare for each presentation or event.
 Please follow the requirements listed below, including completing and submitting a request form.
-For for-profit organizations, if you are pleased with the level of service and information you receive through our speakers bureau, please consider making a donation to Council on Aging.
+For for-profit organizations, if you are pleased with the level of service and information you receive through our outreach bureau, please consider making a donation to Council on Aging.
 Donations can be made securely via Paypal on our Donation page OR you may give a check to your speaker.
 Make the check payable to Council on Aging.
 Thank you!